codeforamerica/form-flow/README.md

 value
 of the HTML ID of the element that describes the input.
 Most often this is `header` which is the default
-ID of page headers in the form-flow library.
+ID of page headers in the form flow library.

 A convenience live template for yes or no inputs is provided through `cfa:inputYesOrNo`.